adobe/aepsdk-react-native/README.md

 `@adobe/react-native-aep{extension}` is a wrapper around the iOS and Android [AEP SDK](https://aep-sdks.gitbook.io/docs/) to allow for integration with React Native applications.

 > Note: @adobe/react-native-aepassurance <=2.0 is not compatible with  @adobe/react-native-aepcore.
-Please use @adobe/react-native-aepassurance [3.x alpha versions or above] (./packages/assurance#install-npm-package)
+Please use @adobe/react-native-aepassurance [3.x alpha versions or above](./packages/assurance#install-npm-package)

 ## Requirements